softplan/open-source/POLICY.md

 ## Definition

+**Using** explains how we bring open source code into the company and use it to help build great products.
+We carefully analyse projects to help us maintain license compliance.

 **Contribution** is a tangible product created by individuals that help advance an Open Source Software project.
 Examples of contributions include: programming, bug fixes, issue reports, feature suggestions, and documentation.

+**Creating** covers how Softplayers release code that they've written, either in the form of a new standalone project or as a patch to an external project.

 **Open Source Software** (OSS) is "software that can be freely used, changed, and shared (in modified or unmodified form) by anyone" (http://opensource.org/) and is distributed under a license approved by the Open Source Initiative, e.g. one of the licenses recommended below.